RP01XXX/CTF-Writeups/Deadface2023.md

 This is the official write-ups for my challenges for Deadface 2023.
 I am the develope of these challenges.
 My focus is to always teach new penetration testing skills in my challenges.

 ## Steg02 - You've Been Ransomwared
+There are several ways this challenge can be solved.
+First, players can download the image and use their image editor software of choice (e.g., photoshop, GIMP, etc.)Here are two other methods that are free and easy to use:Online-image-editor, Navigate to https://online-image-editor.com and upload the image.
+Click the Color Change button and the hidden binary will be revealed.Players can use stegsolve (https://github.com/zardus/ctf-tools/blob/master/stegsolve/install ) to rotate through various channels.
+Green Plane 5 will reveal the binary.
+Players can then put the binary into get the message: This ransomware brought to you by mirveal.

 ## For03 - Malum
 A neat issue in an enterprise environment is that if a user accidently types their password into the username input and hits enter, the password will show in plain text in the logs as a failed login.
 The admin accidently typed their password into the username field and it was registered as a security log.
 Look up the log 4625 to find the log with the password.